pustotnik/zenmake/docs/buildconf-substitutions.rst

     buildconf data or not used at all.

-There are some constraints due to YAML specification and such substitutions can be used inside quoted string as is:
+There are some constraints due to YAML specification and such substitutions cannot be used inside quoted string as is:

 .. code-block:: yaml